J. Marshall Brown

 John Marshall Brown (October 3, 1926 – August 5, 1995) was an American politician.
 A member of the Democratic Party, he served in the Louisiana House of Representatives from 1952 to 1960.

 Life and career

-Brown was born in Virginia, the son of Miss Brown.
+Brown was born in Virginia.
 He served in the United States Navy during World War II, which after his discharge, he worked as an insurance agent in New Orleans, Louisiana.

 Brown served in the Louisiana House of Representatives from 1952 to 1960.
 He lost his seat in the House, in 1959, when he ran as a Democratic candidate for governor of Louisiana. but withdrew due to health reasons, which after his withdrawal in the gubernatorial election, he attended Louisiana Polytechnic Institute and the University of Louisiana at Lafayette.

 Death and legacy

 Brown died on August 5, 1995 in a traffic accident in Bush, Louisiana, at the age of 68.

 In 2014, Brown was posthumously inducted into the Louisiana Political Museum and Hall of Fame.